madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 then forget about those rules and compute the fixpoint of `academicAncestor`.

-Also if your Datalog variant has _stratified negation_ which is a popular way of incorprating negated atoms, you already have to do the dependency analysis and partition your program.
+Also if your Datalog variant has _stratified negation_ which is a popular way of incorporating negated atoms, you already have to do the dependency analysis and partition your program.
 So engineering-wise, this optimisation comes for free.

-### Paralellisation & distributed computation
+### Parallelisation & distributed computation

-Datalog evaluation is great for data-paralel computation.
-Even in our implementation, evaluating all the rules in a given iteration is an embarassingly parallel problem.
-The dependency graph can be used to further paralellise the evaluation using work queues.
+Datalog evaluation is great for data-parallel computation.
+Even in our implementation, evaluating all the rules in a given iteration is an embarrassingly parallel problem.
+The dependency graph can be used to further parallelise the evaluation using work queues.
 Similarly, the workload can be separated over multiple machines, a bit like [MapReduce](https://en.wikipedia.org/wiki/MapReduce).